thejml/ts/README.md

 Jan  7 14:43:32.830(    998ms): 64 bytes from 172.217.12.228: icmp_seq=3 ttl=55 time=13.950 ms
 ```

+## Options
+For color, use -c.
+Defaults to off.
+To show the time between lines, use -t.
+Defaults to only showing the date/timestamp.

 ## Building
 With a properly setup go lang GOPATH: